Louise’s Journey with MVP

 The Road to Recovery

-In September 2019, Louise received wonderful news: her PET-CT scan showed no evidence of disease.
-However, her journey was far from over.
-She continued with medical interventions, including wearing a central catheter and taking antihormone medication, which came with numerous side effects like joint stiffness, bone loss, hot flashes, and fatigue.
+In September 2019, Louise received incredible news—her PET-CT scan showed no evidence of disease.
+Yet, the emotional recovery was just beginning.
+Ongoing treatments, including antihormone medication and a central catheter, brought new challenges such as joint stiffness, bone loss, hot flashes, and fatigue.

 “When it happened, it was like a bomb had gone off in my life.”